stollander33/docs/docs/users/user_guide.md

 >
 > rapydo install --git 0.6.7

-You can follow the suggestion or install the new controller by using the *auto* flag `rapydo install --git auto`
+You can follow the suggestion or install the new controller by using the *auto* flag `rapydo install --git auto`.

+Continue this guide by following step [4a. upgrade your submodules](user_guide.md#4a-upgrade-your-submodules)

+If you **already have the required RAPyDo** version the output will be something like this:

+> rapydo: 0.6.7	YOUR_PROJECT: Y	required rapydo: 0.6.7

+Probably you want to upgrade the controller anyway:

+`rapydo install --git RAPYDO_VERSION`

+You can also use the *auto* flag to let RAPyDo understand by itself which version is required :

+`rapydo install --git auto`

-Continue this guide by following step [4b. upgrade your submodules](user_guide.md#4b-upgrade-your-submodules)
+Continue this guide by following step [4b. update your submodules](user_guide.md#4b-update-your-submodules)

+#### 4a. upgrade your submodules

+This step is only required if you upgraded RAPyDo to a new version, in this case you have to switch the version of all the submodules.
+To switch all your submodules to the new version:

+`rapydo init`

+This step will require some time since the new version will require new builds.
+You can skip the building phase here an postpone it on the next step by using the *no-build* flag (`rapydo init --no-build`)

-#### 	4a. update your submodules
+#### 	4b. update your submodules

 This step is only required if you DIDN'T upgrade your RAPyDo version because the new version or YOUR_PROJECT do not require a new version of RAPyDo.
 In this case you will have to update your submodules and your project branch: